An accurate diagnosis and early treatment can ensure a better quality of life for people with Parkinson’s disease.

 Many times a primary care provider is the first to suspect a Parkinson’s diagnosis.
 If you’re experiencing symptoms such as tremors, shaking, slow movement, stiffness and/or trouble with balance, talk to your doctor or seek the opinion of a neurologist.
 Banner Health neurologists are movement disorder specialists, who have experience and specific training to assess and treat Parkinson’s.

 Medical history and physical exam: In general, a neurologist makes a Parkinson’s diagnosis based on asking questions about your medical history and symptoms and conducting a physical exam.
 Consider having a spouse or someone close to you at your appointment to help answer questions and provide perspective.

 Parkinson’s disease affects each patient differently – symptoms vary not only in type, but order and intensity.
 However, knowing the typical progression of Parkinson’s can help you cope.

 The rate at which Parkinson’s progresses varies from patient to patient.
 Some patients experience its changes over 20 years or more.
 While others find the disease advances quicker.

 Parkinson’s is not a fatal disease.
 However, secondary complications from symptoms may increase falls, blood clots or pneumonia, which can be life-threatening.
 These are more common in later stages of Parkinson’s.

-In general, the average life expectancy for patients with Parkinson’s is similar to people without the disease.
+In general, the average life expectancy of Parkinson's patients is similar to people without the disease.